-14 ways mobile gaming user acquisition is changing in the era of SKAdNetwork
+14 ways mobile games user acquisition is changing in the era of SKAdNetwork

-One of the key drivers of economic growth in high tech economies over the past decade has been performance marketing on mobile.
-In no vertical has that been so obvious as mobile gaming, an ecosystem with almost 3 billion customers we call users and revenues approaching $100 billion/year.
+One of the key drivers of economic growth in high-tech economies over the past decade has been performance marketing on mobile.
+In no vertical has that been so obvious as mobile games, an ecosystem with almost 3 billion customers we call users and revenues approaching $100 billion/year.

 But mobile user acquisition for games is entering a new age, and much of what we know and how gaming studios and publishers act will have to change.